mironuk/CarServiceNotes/doc/investigate/hibernate.md

 # Hibernate to test:

-- check insert and delete sql
+- ~check insert, update and delete sql~

 - lazy and join selects for one entity